biobakery/Macarron/README.md

     * First column must contain the HMDB ID or PubChem CID.
 IDs must be consistent between annotation and taxonomy files.
     * Second and third columns must contain chemical subclass and class of the respective metabolite.

-If you do not have the chemical taxonomy file, you can generate this file using the annotation dataframe and Macarron utility `decorate_ID`.
+If you do not have the chemical taxonomy file, you can generate this file using the annotation dataframe and Macarron utility `decorateID`.

 ### Output Files ###
 By default, all files will be stored in a folder named Macarron_output inside the current working directory.
 The main prioritization results are stored in ``prioritized_metabolites_all.csv``.
 Another file, ``prioritized_metabolites_characterizable.csv`` is a subset of ``prioritized_metabolites_all.csv`` and only contains metabolic features which covary with at least one annotated metabolite.